-Support for Catechists is available in a variety of places and at many levels.
+Support for SRE teachers is available in a variety of places and at many levels.

-The first level of support for Catechists is at the local level.
+The first level of support for SRE teachers is at the local level.
 First, they should seek out their Parish SRE Co-ordinator or Parish Leader.
-If they are unable to assist, Catechists should contact their deanery Family Ministry Co-ordinator.
+Further support, education, training and formation can be found through the Pastoral Ministries SRE team.